bitmakerla/estela/README.md

 ## Set-up AWS ECR Container Registry

 Registry and Repository can be manually created in [AWS ECR](https://aws.amazon.com/ecr/).

-## Set-up Elastic Cloud for Logs Storage

-A deployment can be created in the [Elastic Cloud Panel](https://cloud.elastic.co).
-Once the ELK stack is running, you can get your cloud credentials.

 ## Upload Images to the Registry